joeshaw/dbr/README.md

 ```

 ### IN queries that aren't horrible
-Traditionally database/sql uses prepared statements, which means each argument in an IN clause needs its own question mark. gocraft/dbr, on the other hand, handles interpolation itself so that you can easily use a single question mark paired with a dynamically sized slice.
+Traditionally, database/sql uses prepared statements, which means each argument in an IN clause needs its own question mark. gocraft/dbr, on the other hand, handles interpolation itself so that you can easily use a single question mark paired with a dynamically sized slice.

 ```go
 // Traditional database/sql way: